getkirby/staticache/README.md

 **PHP loader:**

-Replace the last line of the loader function with this code:
+Replace the last six lines of the loader function with this code:

 ```php
   // split the file into headers (before two line breaks) and body